 Venue: First Floor Committee Room 1P09 - City Hall, College Green, Bristol, BS1 5TR.
 View directions

-The Chair welcomed everyone to the meeting
+The Chair drew attention to the safety information.

 Apologies for Absence